Lich-Corals/coral-ctc-terminal-calculator/README.md

 ## Usage
 ### Basic syntax and usage
+Run the program with `help` as argument or run `help` in continuous mode to quickly get information about operators.

 The application runs with a single argument in quotes:
 ```bash
 ctc "5 * 2 // 9 + 5.4 * 10"